 These drugs are used to prevent ovulation.
 Ovulation needs to be prevented because the eggs are to be extracted from the oocytes (puncture) during IVF treatment.

 This form of "down regulation" is used in our clinic in 90% of our patients.
 When using these drugs, we also use drugs to block the pituitary gland's function immediately.

 Biotechnologically extracted FSH, just like the FSH produced by the pituitary glands, causes a stimulation of the ovaries and leads to increased egg maturation.
 The ovaries' response to this hormone depends on the dosage and varies from case to case.

 Progesterone and other methods used to assist the luteal phase are used after the puncture of the ovaries.
 They ensure that a fertilised egg has the optimal conditions to allow a pregnancy to persist.
 They need to be inserted into the vagina on the evening of the puncture day.
 From the following day, they should be inserted according to your personal stimulation timetable (until the eighth pregnancy week).

-are used following the puncture day according to your personal stimulation timetable (until the eighth pregnancy week).
+Anti-coagulants are used following the puncture day according to your personal stimulation timetable (until the eighth pregnancy week).

-at least 0.4mg should be taken daily beginning at least one week before the commencement of stimulation.
+At least 0.4mg should be taken daily beginning at least one week before the commencement of stimulation.

 Additional drugs such as Aprednisolon and Glucophage should only be taken on the advice of the doctor at the fertility clinic.
 For further in-depth advice about which IVF medications you may need, contact us for an appointment.